 And implementation has already started!

 5 new pilot lines were launched in May 2013 under the ENIAC Joint Undertaking (EU public-private funding program), worth over €700 Million and bringing together over 120 partners.
-These ‘pilot lines’ allow research centers and companies to cooperate across borders to test and perfect new technologies and tools, such as: technologies and equipment for GaN-based substrates; 450mm equipment and materials; 300 mm power semiconductors; new MEMS materials and packaging; 28/20nm FD SOI.For more information on the 5 pilot lines recently launched, please click here.
+These ‘pilot lines’ allow research centers and companies to cooperate across borders to test and perfect new technologies and tools, such as: technologies and equipment for GaN-based substrates; 450mm equipment and materials; 300 mm power semiconductors; new MEMS materials and packaging; 28/20nm FD SOI.For more information on the 5 pilot lines launched in 2013, please click here.